 Show proof of having completed a college-level Pre-calculus or Calculus course as well as a Natural Science course (in Chemistry, Biology, Physics, or Geosciences) which includes a lab with a grade of C or better.

 Prior to entry into the M.S.
-Educational Leadership, you will be required to submit an essay and Practicum Site agreement.
+Educational Leadership, you will be required to complete and submit the following documents.
 Click on the links below for more information.

 To be considered eligible for enrollment into a Post-Baccalaureate Teacher Preparation Program or M.A. in Teaching degree program, you must provide official transcripts that demonstrate you have earned a bachelor’s degree from a recognized accredited university and meet appropriate content requirements as described below by subject area:

 An Enrollment Counselor can help you best determine whether you have the sufficient background for entry into your program of choice.

 Below is the list of steps and their respective deadlines required for enrollment into an online teaching degree program.
 Click here for a printer-friendly version of the TC enrollment checklist.